Georgia Goal Scholarship Program

 Support Providence through Georgia Goal

-A 2008 law allows individuals and corporations to receive a Georgia income tax credit (and federal income tax deduction for those who itemize) for redirecting their state income tax payments to the Georgia GOAL Scholarship Program.
+A 2008 law allows individuals and corporations to receive a Georgia income tax credit for redirecting their state income tax payments to the Georgia GOAL Scholarship Program.

 GOAL uses these contributions to provide private school scholarships to students who are eligible to enroll in kindergarten, or first grade or who are transferring from a Georgia public school.

 This helps You, Providence and Children.

 You are already paying income taxes to the state.
 Why not redirect some of those taxes to provide Georgia children with Greater Opportunities for Access to Learning (GOAL)?
 When you redirect your Georgia income taxes to GOAL, you can designate that the contribution be used to provide scholarships at Providence Christian Academy.
 Thus, Providence is able to: